Since 1951, Montana has partnered with and benefited from WICHE through regional collaboration, resource-sharing, sound public policy, and innovation.

 - University of Montana

 Montana participates in the STATE AUTHORIZATION RECIPROCITY AGREEMENT (SARA) through WICHE.
 This voluntary agreement provides reciprocity for the state authorization of distance education.
+WICHE Commissioners have been strong advocates for protecting the state voice in important governance decisions affecting this agreement and staff continue to support participating states and improving student protections while bolstering access.

-Knocking at the College Door is the leading U.S. resource for projections of college-ready students.
-Knocking, which includes a quadrennial publication with additional analysis, is essential for postsecondary policymakers, planning and workforce efforts, and economic development.
+Knocking at the College Door is the leading U.S. resource for projections of high school graduates.
+Released in December 2024, the newest edition is essential for postsecondary policymakers, planning and workforce efforts, and economic development.

 - Tuition and Fees in the West includes tuition, fees, and enrollment data about 350+ public institutions in the West.